 Chocolate covered peanut butter balls stacked on top of each other with a bite taken out of one of the balls.

 You only need a handful of ingredients and a little time and you will soon be enjoying these peanut butter balls for yourself.
 We always put together plates of goodies for the neighbors and these little gems are very popular.
-Try this great recipe today.
+Try this easy no bake recipe today.

 Chocolate covered peanut butter balls stacked on top of each other on a white plate.